kenji-tojo/rawcamera/README.md

-# RawLight: Utilities for Light Measurement with Raw Photographs
+# RawCamera: Utilities for Light Measurement with Raw Photographs